Import / Export Recipes

 Spreadsheet format:

-• Other columns are named for each ingredient within the recipe.
-All ingredients for all recipes in the book are included in the spreadsheet.
-Recipes that do not include certain ingredients have blank cells for those columns.
+- Other columns are named for each parameter within the recipe.
+All parameters for all recipes in the book are included in the spreadsheet.
+Recipes that do not include certain parameters have blank cells for those columns.

-For example, a recipe book of pump lead and lag times might be similar to the following when viewed as an Excel worksheet:
+For example, a recipe book of kettle chip recipes with two steps and two versions might be similar to the following when viewed as an Excel worksheet:

 Versioning enabled in the Recipe Book